 Additional hand and toe warmer packs and sun cream.

 Obviously, skiers who use waxable skis have an assortment of waxing paraphernalia.
-I use only waxless skis and only occasionally hot wax my ski bases, so I keep my waxing items in a separate bag in the garage.
+I use only waxless skis and only occasionally hot wax my ski bases, so I keep my hotwaxing items in a separate bag in the basement.

 As a snowboarder, I keep some additional items for SNOWBOARDING in the accessories bag, which include the following:

-2 pairs of gloves for regular and cold weather and a pair of extra glove liners;
+4 pairs of gloves for regular and cold weather;

-3 pairs of goggles including an extra old pair with dark lenses and a pair with yellow lens for overcast days;
+2 pairs of goggles including a pair with dark lenses and a pair with red lens for overcast days;

-1 small accessory bag that includes an extra stomp pad, 5 different replacement binding straps, spare boot laces, 2 runaway straps, bag with various binding screws and washers; chunk of hard wax, tin of paste wax, and antifog lens cleaner in rub-on and spray versions.
+1 small accessory bag that includes an extra stomp pad, 5 different replacement binding straps, spare boot laces, bag with various binding screws and washers; chunk of hard wax, tin of paste wax, and antifog lens cleaner in rub-on and spray versions.

-The value of this preparedness bag is untold.
+The value of this preparedness bag is invaluable.
 Within the bag, the gloves are kept clipped together so it is easy to find a pair when needed.
 When getting ready for a ski trip near or far, the bag can be thrown in the car and that eliminates the need to worry about remembering any accessories.
-My daughter has followed my lead and created her own accessories bag.
-This winter when she was on college break, we were able to get out the door in less than 10 minutes from the time that we agreed to go snowboarding.
+My spouse and daughter have followed my lead and created their own accessories bags.
+This winter when my daughter was on college break, we were able to get out the door in less than 10 minutes from the time that we agreed to go snowboarding.
 And that includes checking the ski area website for conditions and the trail/lift report.

-When going on nearby ski outings, I often will do a test ski on the short trails from my driveway to decide about the temperature and snow conditions.
-Afterward, I can easily dip into the bag to change any of the accessories that I need.
-Next is selecting the skis or snowboard, getting into the car, and away I go.
+When going on nearby ski outings, I select the skis or snowboard, get into the car, and away I go.
 Living so close to xc ski trails and alpine ski areas is indeed a blessing, but being organized makes it so easy to focus on what counts, which is getting outdoors and on to the snow.